Proboskis/weather-api-service/README.md

 > Also for a future full-stack application it could be of great benefit to use Github CI/CD actions or Jenkins to automate the softvare development lifecycle.
 > Kubernetes could be used together with docker, should the application expand, and should there be a need to orchestrate many containers.
 > An Angular, or a React (preferably Next.js) frontend can be built out.
-> Unit testing for both backedn and frontend...
+> Unit testing for both backend and frontend...